OliCoDev/Pavlov-VR-AutoBot/README.md

 As you might have guessed, this is still not entirely finished and I've got more planned for this script.
 My current future plans are:

 -Add commands that pauses and resumes the automatic map switching

--Change the message interaction from reactions to a selection menu

 ### License